 Supplied by the Art and Book Company of Westminster, the staue is carved in oak.
 It has been repainted several times, Mary's cloak acquiring 12 stars and a moon in 1957, but losing them again in 2009.

 Our next statue is that of St Alban.

-This statue was promised in July 1916 by L. C. Bailey and placed in the church in February 1917.
-Like the statue of our Lady this statue if of painted carved oak and was supplied by the Art and Book Company of Westminster.
+This statue was promised in July 1916 by Laura Caroline Bailey and placed in the church in February 1917.
+Like the statue of our Lady, this statue is of painted carved oak and was supplied by the Art and Book Company of Westminster.

 The statue of St Patrick in St Patrick's Chapel was originally in the Church of St Patrick in Frank Street.